 Operational Updates and Current Status of Programs

-Senior Services’ Shorefair and Melrose (Williams Center) locations are open daily for staff, but remain closed to the public and visitors without a prior appointment.
-We are excited to announce a few planned transitions and re-openings in several of our programs.
-Please read below for more information.
+Senior Services’ Shorefair and Melrose (Williams Center) locations are open daily for staff and participants, but remain closed to the public and visitors without a prior appointment.
+Please read below for more information about each service area.

 Volunteer Recruitment Update

 We are currently recruiting volunteers to serve in our Meals-on-Wheels program.
 Click here for more information about how you can help be a part of getting meals to seniors in need throughout our community.